Academic Affairs Administration

 Online Programs Chair

 Dr. Williams serves as the Chair of Online Programs and has served in a number of academic and administrative roles at Pepperdine.
-His research has been published in leading empirical and practitioner journals in Information Systems including European Journal of Operations Research and MIS Quarterly Executive.
+His research has been published in leading empirical and practitioner journals in Information Systems including the European Journal of Operations Research and MIS Quarterly Executive.
 He is a proud recipient of Pepperdine's highest teaching award, the Howard A. White Award for Teaching Excellence.